 Sending some transactions on the Ethereum network?
 Here's what's going on under the hood.

 Whenever you buy, breed, and create or cancel an auction, your request gets sent to miners on the Ethereum network who crunch the numbers and confirm the transaction (thank you, miners!).
-For that service the miners receive a fee paid by the person submitting the transaction request (please note that entire fee goes to the miners, not us!).
-That fee, sometimes written as “Tx fee,” is determined by two factors: Your selected “Gas Price” and the amount of gas used.
+For that service the miners receive a network fee paid by the person submitting the transaction request (please note that entire fee goes to the miners, not us!).
+That fee, sometimes written as “Tx fee,” is determined by two factors: the “Gas Price” of your transaction and the amount of gas used to process it.

-Gas Price (Gwei) is the amount of Ether you offer to pay miners to process your transaction.
-Converting Gwei into Ether is simple: take the Gwei value and move the decimal point nine spaces to the left.
-So, 25 Gwei equals 0.000000025 ether.
+Gas Price (Gwei) is the amount of ether offered per gas unit to pay miners to process your transaction.
+Converting Gwei into ether is simple: take the Gwei value and move the decimal point nine spaces to the left.
+So, 5 Gwei equals 0.000000005 ether.

 “Gas Limit” sets the maximum amount of computational power you’ll allow the miner to use before they top out and stop processing your request.
 Essentially gas limit creates a ceiling on how much ether you want to spend on a given transaction as a way to keep costs reasonable.
-We recommend not tinkering with your gas limit, as MetaMask will always suggest the exact amount of gas to be used.
+Dapper’s smart fee management always finds the optimal Gas Price and Gas Limit, so you have no need to worry about these numbers.

-To calculate the maximum possible fee for a given transaction, multiply your gas price by your gas limit.
+To calculate the maximum possible fee for a given transaction, multiply the gas price by the gas limit.
 So, as per our examples above, the maximum possible transaction fee in this instance would be:

 Setting a gas price is up to you – some people are more gassy than others – but there are helpful guidelines.
 The higher the gas price you set, the faster your transaction will get processed.
 So for more important transactions, think about setting a higher gas price.
 If, for example, you’re bidding on your dream Kitty and worry about another player swooping in and snatching it away, set the gas price higher to speed up your request and thwart cat burglars.
 If you’re just going to breed a couple of your Kitties, it’s fine to set it lower and save some money, but the transaction will take longer.